-Imagine a well-to-do family in the early 19th century taking tea in their living room while sitting on nicely-upholstered, elegant chairs and listening to their daughter performing a delightful piece on the piano.
+Imagine a well-to-do family in the early 19th century taking tea in their living room on nicely-upholstered, elegant chairs while listening to their daughter perform a delightful piece on the piano.
 That’s the Biedermeier era.

 - Refers to a period of relative conservatism between 1815 and 1848